PragyaMahalkari/Wikipedia-Summary/README.md

 **Introduction:**
-Running this Script would open up a wikipedia summary generator GUI which can be used to get summary about any topic of the user's choice from wikipedia.
+Running this Script would open up a wikipedia summary generator GUI which can be used to get summary about any topic of the user's choice from wikipedia.1

 **How to run:**
 1. In order to run this script, you need to have Python and pip installed on your system.
-After you're done installing Python and pip, run the following command from your terminal to install the requirements from the same folder (directory) of the project.
+After you're done installing Python and pip, run the command (pip install -r requirements.txt) from your terminal to install the requirements from the same folder of the project.

-"""pip install -r requirements.txt"""

 2. After satisfying all the requirements for the project, Open the terminal in the project folder and run .py file.